Dasharo/docs/docs/unified-test-documentation/dasharo-security/20F-me-neuter.md

 1. While the DUT is booting, hold the `BIOS_SETUP_KEY` to enter the UEFI Setup Menu.
 1. Enter the `Dasharo System Features` menu using the arrow keys and Enter.
-1. Enter the `Dasharo Security Options` submenu.
+1. Enter the `Intel Management Engine Options` submenu.
-1. Verify the `DME HAP disable` field.
+1. Verify the `Intel ME mode` field.

 **Expected result**

-The `DME HAP disable` field should inform that the current state of DME HAP is `off`.
+The `Intel ME mode` field should inform that the current state is `Enabled`.

-## MNE002.001 ME disable option off works correctly (Ubuntu 22.04)
+## MNE002.001 Intel ME mode option Enabled works correctly (Ubuntu 22.04)

 **Test description**

-This test aims to verify that DME HAP disable option in state off works correctly.
+This test aims to verify that `Intel ME mode` option in state Enabled works correctly.

 **Test configuration data**